Sterile vs. Clean Rooms: Meaning, Differences & Use Cases

 In sterile environments, equipment must also be sterile.
 This is why every item, from protective clothing to work equipment, requires special attention.

-The use of “gray zones” between two clean or sterile rooms can be very beneficial if the classification of the zones is different.
+The use of “gray zones” between two clean or sterile rooms can be highly beneficial if the classification of the zones is different.
 The role of these corridors is paramount in minimizing the chances of cross-contamination.
 Use of pressure cascades is a typical way, meaning that contaminants always flow from the cleanest environment to the least clean zone.

 Material flow depicted in a sterile environment